 Faulkner was honored in the most ironic fashion possible by the release of a 22-cent United States commemorative in his hometown of Oxford, Miss in August, 1987.
 The stamp was designed by Bradbury Thompson of Riverside, Conn., and is based on a well-known portrait by Murray L. Goldsborough.
 The stamp, part of the Literary Arts series, went on sale at local post offices Tuesday, Aug.
 4. Ceremonies observing the release were held in conjunction with the Faulkner and Yoknapatawpha Conference.

 For forty canapés, fry to a crisp and crumble 1 pound bacon.
 Add to 2 cups (or more if needed) mayonnaise and 2 bunches of green onions; make sure to cut off about 1/2 of the green since it tends to be rather tough, then chop up the remaining onion in a small chop/dice.
 If that seems to be too much onion for your taste just reduce the amount.
 Season with a teaspoon dill leaves, a teaspoon Tony Cachere’s Seasoning (original; more if you like) and black pepper to taste.
 Spread on 2 inch rounds of bread (I use soft white), top with tomato slices (Roma is recommended) that have been lightly salted and drained between layers of paper towels.
-I dust the tops of the tomatoes with dill before serving.
-This recipe makes about 40 sandwiches.

 If you ever want to stir up a lot of fuss (something I’d generally advise against), ask a group of people about food.
 I submitted a preliminary list of twelve kitchen essentials for a Southerner to my friends, among them many talented cooks, and it was like throwing a June bug down into a flock of ducks.
 The pot roast was devastated by a barrage of detractors who claimed that it’s just got Yankee written all over it, the red velvet cake was gunned down as a Waldorf recipe and the pecan pie was mined by a sweet potato.
 So I substituted a pound cake and sweet potato pie for the red velvet and pecan, stewed greens, which almost lost out to butter beans, for the roast, and achieved some degree of consensus.
 This list deserves a Purple Heart at least.